chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: mesh_ver
     :height: 10cm

-In Unresolved CFD-DEM, the averaging volume used to calculate the void fraction needs to be large enough to contain several particles (>10).
+In unresolved CFD-DEM, the averaging volume used to calculate the void fraction needs to be large enough to contain several particles (>10).
 Since the averaging volume used in the quadrature-centred method is generally related to the cell volume, this introduces a limitation on the cell size.
-In general, the averaging volume, which in this case corresponds to the cell size, should be approximatively three time larger than the diameter of the particles in order to get stable calculation.
-In this example, we use particles with diameters of 5 mm which means that we need at least 15 mm for cell size.
-Also, we need to apply a relatively small mesh to the short channel below.
-Thus, we set the size of the central cylinder to 15 mm, and made other grid coarser.
-We show the parameter related to the mesh below.
+In general, the averaging volume, which in this case is controlled by the cell size, should be approximately three time larger than the diameter of the particles in order to get stable calculation.

 .. code-block:: text